-What is plastics?
+What are plastics?

 Plastics are a family of materials that are made up of polymers.
-A polymer is a very large molecule made of a repetition of the same grouping of atoms.
+A polymer is a huge molecule made of a repetition of the same grouping of atoms.
 Put one after the other, they create a pretty massive complex that is easy to manipulate, mould and alter.
 On the other hand, these structures are very hard – almost impossible – to digest and decompose organically.

-What is those new creatures?
+What are those new creatures?